 If you’ve been on the hunt for a new home, you’ve probably come across several home’s listed as “off market”.
 This is especially common for popular home selling sites like Zillow or Realtor.com.
 It’s easy to assume that “off-market” means that the home isn’t currently for sale.
 However, in the world of real estate, the term actually has another distinct meaning depending on the context.

-In some situations, an off-market listing is in fact for sale, just not publicly.
+An off-market listing is any property that is in fact for sale, just not publicly listed on the MLS.
 Often referred to by real estate agents as pocket listings, these off-market properties are homes that are not listed on a standard multiple listing service (MLS).
 Instead, these listings are marketed to buyers via word-of-mouth or through private listing services that limit who views the property info.
 In other words, the listing is kept in the “pocket” of the seller and the agent.

 As you can imagine, off-market properties are rare and can be hard to come by.
 But, in this competitive market, putting in the effort to find these properties might give you a leg up.
 To help you out, here are 5 ways to find off-market properties.
 To maximize success, be sure to use several methods in combination with each other.

-Nowadays, most things can be done online.
 While off-market listings might not be listed through an MLS yet (if at all), they may still be able to be found online.
 Some real estate websites like Zillow allow sellers to list as “Coming Soon” properties well before the property is listed on the MLS.
-Others like Opendoor allow transactions to occur without a home being listed on the MLS at all.

-Networking is one of the most effective strategies to find off-market properties.
-Most off-market properties are bought and sold privately through personal or professional connections.
-If you want to be in the know of all local off-market properties, you'll want to have people on your side.
-While networking can seem scary, especially for new buyers or investors, it’s worth it to put yourself out there.
+Networking with wholesalers is one of the most effective strategies to find off-market properties.
+A wholesaler finds a motivated seller and assigns or sells the contract to another investor for a higher price.
+Many off-market properties are bought and sold privately through investors and wholesalers.
+If you want to be in the know of all local off-market properties, you'll want to have these people on your side.

 Be on the lookout for real estate events in your area by checking your local REIA, bulletin boards, Facebook groups, or online networking groups to see when and where groups are meeting.
-Through these networking events, you will be able to easily connect with local real estate professionals and investors who may be able to help you to find off-market properties.
-If you’re a property investor, these real estate events will be especially beneficial to building out your network.
+Through these networking events, you'll will be able to easily connect with local wholesalers and investors.

 3.)
 Builders or Contractors